Kong/kongponents/docs/components/popover.md

 ### hidePopover

-Optional boolean flag to hide popover.
+Optional boolean flag to hide the popover.
 Useful for external events.
 Default value is `false`.

 ### zIndex

-Pass a number to use for `z-index` property.
+Pass a number to use for the `z-index` property.
 Default value is `1000`.

 ## Slots